Nasim-Mahmud/Nasim-Mahmud/README.md

 ## What I'm Working On

-- **Research Assistant** at NIRO Lab - studying centralized and decentralized swarm robotics architectures.
+- **Research Assistant** at NIRO Lab - working on centralized and decentralized swarm robotics architectures.
-- **Teaching Assistant** for *Introduction to Robotics* courses at North South University.
+- **Teaching Assistant** for Introduction to Robotics(CSE495a/ EEE494, CSE543) courses at North South University.
 - Designing educational robotics platforms and hexapod locomotion systems.